 Since his debut in 1993, Toby Keith has proved time and time again how much of a bad ass he is!

-Let’s take a look at seven times Toby Keith was the definition of the term “bad ass”.
+Let’s take a look at seven times throughout Toby Keith’s career that made him the definition of the term “bad ass.”

 Keith has been around the country music world for some time now and when he wasn’t satisfied with any of the record labels, he started his own.

 Called Show Dog Nashville, Keith founded the label in 2005 and has some prominent artists signed including Trace Adkins, Randy Houser, Phil Vassar, and his daughter, country singer Krystal Keith.
 He’s released his past nine studio albums with Show Dog Nashville, which included his 35 Biggest Hits compilation album.

 2. He Pledged Allegiance To Ford

 It’s the age-old debate for truck owners.
 Ford or Chevy?
 Keith made up his mind early on and even became a spokesman for his preferred model – Ford!

 He filmed a few commercials over the years for Ford, which included him singing a song called “Ford Truck Man”.
 Watch the commercials in the video above.

 3. He Asked Everyone, “How Do You Like Me Now?!”